KociOrges/cviewer/README.md

 **Step 2: Importing the data into CViewer**

 To start importing the above information into CViewer, you will need to navigate youself to the "Main" tab.
-Next, look for the "Input" section and click to expand (or collapse) if necessary, the section's menu.
+Next, look for the "Input" section and click on the arrow on the left-hand side to expand (or collapse) if necessary, the section's menu.
 CViewer provides a set of appropriately labelled buttons for importing the required data.
 Note that each button is provided for importing a specific file at a time.
 This is described below:

 Click the **Open** button next to
 * ```PCA:``` to import the file that contains the PCA components (e.g. PCA_transformed_data_gt1000.csv)